Franklin-Osede/SpringbootLab/README.md

-# 🚀 Spring Boot Refactoring & Debugging - 30 Days Challenge
+# 🚀 Spring Boot Refactoring & Debugging

 > **30 days of practical refactoring and debugging exercises in Spring Boot to demonstrate senior development skills**